yuezha01/mbed-dsc-e2e/README.md

 ```
 Compile successfully!
 ![alt text](https://github.com/moon412/mbed-dsc-e2e/blob/master/compile_output_011819.png)
-7) Flash to the board and run it with `mbed sterm -b 115200` or in Serial terminal.
+7) Flash to the board and run it with `mbed sterm -b 115200` or in Serial terminal. <br />
 8) Linear regression (lr model) and logistic regression (iris model) trained with synthesized data return accurate results!
 ![alt text](https://github.com/moon412/mbed-dsc-e2e/blob/master/lr_output_011819.png)
 9) Next step is to train linear or logistic regression with real data from sensors.
 And test out Pelion update and visualization in Pelion portal.